Tom (NT) Wright – Simply Christian

 Augustine of Hippo, The Confessions. https://www.ccel.org/ccel/augustine/confessions.pdf

-A very accessible text dealing with the nature of faith.
+Augustine's Confessions is a very accessible (ancient) text dealing with the nature of faith.

 Thomas Aquinas.
 Summa Theologica. http://www.newadvent.org/summa/